smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-05-03-fixing-more-mistakes.md

 + Might not be able to push
 + Might be told you need to force push… don’t!

+Note: Fine to rebase from the remote branch
+Bad to rebase onto master then attempt to push

 --

 ## Don’t use the `--force`!